What do you love? What are your hobbies? Do you love archeology? Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 The island of Avalon may have been located there.

 The Chalice Well was a fantastic place to go at the end of the day.
-The blooming flowers seemed to have a stronger aroma, there were many birds, and I enjoyed going from bench to bench to enjoy nature at its best.
+The blooming flowers seemed to have a stronger aroma, there were many birds, and I enjoyed all the different benches with their particular views.

 The Chalice Well has an educational center where they teach essence workshops, energy fields, and other exciting things throughout the year.